[Originally published at The New Ledger, May 2010; edited for brevity in October 2017]

 The regime’s monopoly on information is breaking down, but until now, U.S. and South Korean government policies have done more to help the North Korean regime sustain its capacity to repress than we’ve done to help the North Korean people sow this bloom of subversive capitalism.
 That subversive power and its greater latent potential will be the subject of tomorrow’s installment.

 The invisible hand of capitalism is slowly strangling the world’s most totalitarian regime, and Kim Jong Il knows it.
 Most of Kim Jong Il’s machinery of repression survived The Great Famine, but his monopoly on the food supply did not.
 The state’s Public Distribution System is only a vestige of what it was in 1990.
-By 2009, the markets, known in Korean as jangmadang, were the main food source for perhaps 80% of North Koreans.
+By 2009, the markets, known in Korean as jangmadang, were the main food source for perhaps 80 percent of North Koreans.
 Some of the food sold in them was grown in small private plots, or stolen from collectives or state warehouses.
-Some of it is international food aid that the regime, or corrupt regime officials, sells in the jangmadang to raise cash.
+Some of it is international food aid that the regime or its corrupt officials sell in the jangmadang to raise cash.
 Increasingly, much of it is also imported or smuggled in from across the Chinese border.

 Border guards were no exception.
 As cross-border trade became more lucrative, so did the acceptance of bribes to overlook it.
 The corruption of the border guards became so brazen that they have been photographed while smuggling in broad daylight.
 Even field-grade officers, and most strikingly, members of North Korea’s intelligence services, went into the smuggling business: